47 Distribution

 If \rho=\sigma=0 we are left with the classical self-interested utility function.
 The agent only cares about their own payoff.

-If \rho=1 and \sigma=0: u_i(x_i,x_j)=\text{min}\{x_i,x_j\}, the agent has Rawlsian preferences whereby the agent seeks the greatest benefit for the least advantaged.
+If \rho=1 and \sigma=0, then u_i(x_i,x_j)=\text{min}\{x_i,x_j\}.
+The agent has Rawlsian preferences whereby the agent seeks the greatest benefit for the least advantaged.

-If \rho=\sigma=1/2: u_i(x_i,x_j)=x_i+x_j, the agent has utilitarian preferences whereby the agent seeks to maximise total utility.
+If \rho=\sigma=1/2, then u_i(x_i,x_j)=x_i+x_j.
+The agent has utilitarian preferences whereby the agent seeks to maximise total utility.

-47.3.2 Example: the trust game
+48.3.3 Example: the trust game

-In the exercises in Section 42.3, I considered whether Linda should invest in Marco’s startup:
+In the exercises in Section 43.3, I considered whether Linda should invest in Marco’s startup:

 Linda is looking for investment opportunities.
-She identifies a promising crypto-based start-up created by an Marco.
+She identifies a promising crypto-based start-up created by Marco.
 Marco is looking for seed funding.

 Linda can invest $10.